athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Sky King's Tomb/Hryngar Forgepriest.md

 Abandoned by their cousins, the surface dwarves, hryngars were saved by Droskar, who taught them to work hard and give no quarter.
 Now, that hardness is the sword and shield by which the hryngar rule their kingdoms.
-The forgepriests proselytize Droskar’s teachings and punish heretics for any defiance.
+The forgepriests proselytize Droskar's teachings and punish heretics for any defiance.

 * * *